-=Note Do not include on Line 61c any pass-through withholding you owe on behalf of your members.
+ENote Do not include any pass-through withholding you owe on behalf of your members on this line.
 Pass-through withholding you owe on behalf of your members are included on Step 8, Line 59.

-Line 61d - Enter the amount of any Illinois gambling withholding shown on Form W-2G.
-Attach Form W-2G.
+Line 65d - Enter the amount of any Illinois gambling and sports wagering winnings withholding shown on Forms W-2G.
+Attach Federal Forms W-2G.

-Line 64 - Enter the amount of overpayment you elect to be carried forward to your next tax year.
+Line 68 - Enter the amount of overpayment you elect to be carried forward to your next tax year.
 Check the box on this line if this is your final return and any remaining carryforward is being transferred to another entity.
 Attach a detailed statement to your return listing the FEIN of the entity receiving the credit carryforward, the date the credit was transferred, and the reason for the transfer.

-≡Note Step 1, Line C, must also be completed if you are transferring an overpayment to another entity.
+ENote Step 1, Line C, must also be completed if you are transferring an overpayment to another entity.